NYPL/nypl-design-system/README.md

 </div>
 ```

-4. Import the `DSProvider` for Chakra-based components
+4. Import the `DSProvider` component

-As we start to integrate and compose DS components from Chakra components, we need to get the styles for those components.
-In order to do so, we need to wrap all the DS components that internally use Chakra with a simple provider component.
+While the Chakra UI integration into the DS is a work-in-progress, there is one necessary step consuming applications need to take for component styles to properly render.
+In order render styles properly, consuming applications need to wrap all the DS components with a simple provider component.
+Fortunately, this only needs to be done once at the top level of the consuming application.

-For now, only a few components will need this provider but as we migrate more components to use a similar pattern of styling, the provider will prove to be useful.

-You will want to import the `DSProvider` at the root of your application so that:

-- it is only imported once
-- provides the theme for all DS components
+Once the following is completed, DS components that internally use Chakra UI will render styles properly.

 ```jsx
 // your main application file